This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase.

 HOT TIP – for a great Uluru sunrise silhouette, on another morning we headed back to the sunset lookout spot as you get the rock blocking the sun as she rises.
 Whilst everyone heads to the Talinguru Nyakunytjaku lookout for sunrise, we had this sunset spot all to ourselves!

-- Base walk – The loop walk is 10 kms around the base and it took us 3.45 hours with a three and seven-year-old and taking lots of photos.
+- Base walk – The loop walk is 10 km around the base and it took us 3.45 hours with a three and seven-year-old and taking lots of photos.
 The walk is completely flat, just remember you’re in the Outback so it’s best to start early at first light to beat the heat.
 The park opens daily at 5am and we suggest starting at the Kuniya walking point and heading anti-clockwise.
-Take lots of water, snacks and short breaks
+Take lots of water, snacks, and short breaks

-- Cycle the base – if you’re not up to walking the 10.6 kilometres around the base, a great alternative is to hire bikes from Outback Cycling ($30 for three hours) or bring your own and bike it.
+- Cycle the base – if you’re not up to walking the 10.6 kilometres around the base, a great alternative is to hire bikes from Outback Cycling or bring your own and bike it.
 We had a tag-along for Kalyra who enjoyed the relaxation of letting daddy do most of the peddling, and little Savannah took in the sights in a baby seat on the back of Caz’s bike.

 - Free Ranger Guided Mala Walk – your third option, if you don’t want to walk or bike the whole 10.6 kilometres of Uluru, is to participate in the two-kilometre return walk (1.5 hours) free ranger-guided Mala walk.

 - Sunset drinks – A fitting farewell to our time at Uluru was sipping on a few glasses of champagne with the folks from AAT Kings as the sunset over the rock.
-You can book a sunset viewing bubbly experience here.
+Check out sunset viewing and bubbly experiences here.

 - Sounds of Silence – On our bucket list is the Sounds of Silence dining experience under the stars (when the kids are a bit older) and a helicopter flight sounds amazing too!